Education in the United States: 19th century

-New England encouraged its towns to support free public schools funded by taxation.
+New England encouraged its towns to support free public schools financed by taxation.
 In the early 19th century, Massachusetts took the lead in education reform and public education with programs designed by Horace Mann that were widely emulated across the North.
 Teachers were specially trained in normal schools and taught the three Rs (reading, writing, and arithmetic) and also history and geography.
 Public education was at the elementary level in most places.

 After the Civil War end in 1865, cities began building high schools.
 The South was far behind northern standards on every educational measure and gave weak support to its segregated all-black schools.
 However, northern philanthropy and northern churches provided assistance to private black colleges across the South.
 Religious denominations across the country set up their private colleges.
 States also opened state universities, but they were quite small until well into the 20th century.

 In 1823, Samuel Read Hall founded the first normal school, the Columbian School in Concord, Vermont, aimed at improving the quality of the burgeoning common school system by producing more qualified teachers.

 During Reconstruction, the United States Office of Education was created in an attempt to standardize educational reform across the country.
 At the outset, the goals of the Office were to track statistical data on schools and provide insight into the educational outcomes of schools in each state.
 While supportive of educational improvement, the office lacked the power to enforce policies in any state.
 Educational aims across the states in the nineteenth century were broad, making it difficult to create shared goals and priorities.
 States like Massachusetts, with long-established educational institutions, had well-developed priorities in place by the time the Office of Education was established.
 In the South and the West, however, newly formed common school systems had different needs and priorities.
 Competing interests among state legislators limited the ability of the Office of Education to enact change.